papersdclub/theclub/README.md

 ## June, 10, 2019

 We've asked for the estimates for the time needed to complete reading.
 Most of of the club members are confident they will be able to complete reading in one week.
-Some respondents estimated their readint time to be 2 weeks.
+Some respondents estimated their reading time to be 2 weeks.
 Don't worry, guys, we'll wait for you! :)

 ## June, 8, 2019